-11.8 The appointment of vice-chairs shall be decided by a vote of the General Assembly at the same meeting at which chairs are appointed.
+11.8 The appointment of chair-elect shall be decided by a vote of the General Assembly at the meeting which takes place two years prior to the General Assembly at which chairs are elected.
 In the case of each commission nominations may be made either by the chair on behalf of the commission or by member associations.
 The nominations shall be called for at least six months in advance of the General Assembly at which the appointments are to be made to enable the Council to ensure that the nominees command the support of their member associations and the relevant commissions.
-In the event of no nomination being received for the vice chair of a particular commission, the Council shall take such action as may be needed to ensure that the position is filled.
+The Council shall prepare a template document specifying the background information required from each candidate for chair or chair-elect.
+This document shall be available on the FIG website.
+Additional information may be provided at the discretion of the candidate and member association.
+All nominations must be accompanied by a letter from the candidate consenting to the nomination together with a completed template document.
+In the event of no nomination being received for the chair elect of a particular commission, the Council shall take such action as may be needed to ensure that the position is filled.
+(Adopted by the General Assembly 13 May 2007)